-- (1) This section applies if the holder of a new prescribed mineral mining lease- - (a) does not lodge a proposed initial development plan under section 317H(1) within the initial plan period; or - (b) if section 317H(2) applies-does not lodge another proposed initial development plan under that subsection within the initial plan period. - (2) The holder must be given a notice requiring the holder to lodge a proposed initial development plan for the lease within 40 business days after the notice is given. - (3) The holder must comply with the requirement. - (4) If the holder does not comply with the requirement, the lease is cancelled. - (5) However, the cancellation does not take effect until the holder is given a notice stating that the lease has been cancelled because of the operation of subsection (4).
+- (1) This section applies if the holder of a new prescribed mineral mining lease- - (a) does not lodge a proposed initial development plan under section 317H(1) within the lodgement period for the lease; or - (b) if section 317H(2) applies-does not lodge another proposed initial development plan under that subsection within the lodgement period for the lease. - (2) The holder must be given a notice requiring the holder to lodge a proposed initial development plan for the lease within 40 business days after the notice is given. - (3) The holder must comply with the requirement. - (4) If the holder does not comply with the requirement, the lease is cancelled.

+(5) However, the cancellation does not take effect until the holder is given a notice stating that the lease has been cancelled because of the operation of subsection (4).